Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Core/GitHub Blocks/README.md

 2. Verify that all images are uniformly sized and positioned correctly using Flexbox.
 3. Upload the code and images to the assignment platform.

-**Remember**: Once submitted, check your "assignment checklist" tab to see the green check mark indicating completion.
-Every assignment submission is a step closer to graduation!